mviereck/x11docker/README.md

 Have a look at `x11docker --help` to see all options.

 #Examples
+Some example images can be found on docker hub: https://hub.docker.com/u/x11docker/

 Run xfce desktop in Xephyr:
    - `x11docker --xephyr --desktop x11docker/xfce`

 Run wine and playonlinux on xfce desktop in a sandbox in a Xephyr window, sharing a home folder to preserve settings and wine installations, and with a container user similar to your host user:
    - `x11docker --xephyr --hostuser --home --desktop x11docker/xfce-wine-playonlinux start`

-Run playonlinux in a sandbox in an xpra window, sharing a home folder to preserve settings and installations, and with a container user similar to your host user:
+Run playonlinux in a sandbox in an xpra window, sharing a home folder to preserve settings and installations, sharing clipboard, enabling pulseaudio sound, and with a container user similar to your host user:
-   - `x11docker --xpra --hostuser --home --desktop x11docker/xfce-wine-playonlinux playonlinux`
+   - `x11docker --xpra --hostuser --home --clipboard --pulseaudio x11docker/xfce-wine-playonlinux playonlinux`

 #ToDo
   - Test with different graphic cards and drivers to check if GPU acceleration is working in different setups.
 Known to work with AMD and Intel onboard-chips using open source drivers.
 Further tests and reports are appreciated.
+  - Improve check for free virtual terminals / VT that can be used for core X11.